ExamDay/InfoTorch/README.md

 ## Installing
 - Clone this repository wherever you want

-- Create vitual environment and active it (if you're radical like me and addicted to danger you can skip this step)
+- Create a vitual environment and active it (if you're radical like me and addicted to danger you can skip this step)
 ```bash
 cd /path/to/this/repository
 python3 -m venv venv